PhilT95/athenlyx/docs/blue/tools-network/snort.md

 # Snort - Intrusion Prevention System (IPS)
->Snort is the foremost Open Source Intrusion Prevention System (IPS) in the world.
+>Snort is the foremost Open Source IPS in the world.
 Snort IPS uses a series of rules that help define malicious network activity and uses those rules to find packets that match against them and generates alerts for users.
 >
 > Snort can be deployed inline to stop these packets, as well.
 Snort has three primary uses: As a packet sniffer like tcpdump, as a packet logger — which is useful for network traffic debugging, or it can be used as a full-blown network intrusion prevention system.
 Snort can be downloaded and configured for personal and business use alike.